astropy/regions/docs/getting_started.rst

 Sky regions are regions that are defined using celestial coordinates.
-Please note they are **not** defined as regions on the celestial sphere, but rather are meant to represent shapes on an image.
+Please note they are **not** defined as regions on the celestial sphere, but rather are meant to represent shapes on an image ("region-on-image").
 They simply use sky coordinates instead of pixel coordinates to define their position.
 The remaining shape parameters are converted to pixels using the pixel scale of the image.

 Let's create a sky region: